 - Submission and Grading of Independent Work

-Students are strongly urged to submit rough drafts of their junior papers to their independent work advisors.
+Students are strongly urged to submit rough drafts of their junior papers to their independent work advisers.
 Comments received on a first draft may be crucial to the project's success.
-Advisors are under no obligation to give detailed comments on preliminary versions of a Research Prospectus or Junior Paper if they are submitted after these departmental deadlines.
-Advisors may choose to read drafts after these deadlines, and faculty are encouraged to set their own preferred deadlines for preliminary work.
+Advisers are under no obligation to give detailed comments on preliminary versions of a Research Prospectus or Junior Paper if they are submitted after these departmental deadlines.
+Advisers may choose to read drafts after these deadlines, and faculty are encouraged to set their own preferred deadlines for preliminary work.

 The rough draft deadlines set by the Department are: